gRegorLove/nucleus-plugin-currentmedia/README.md

 # CurrentMedia Nucleus Plugin

+__As of 2015-07-12 I am no longer using Nucleus CMS on my site or maintaining this plugin.__

+__If you would like to continue maintaining this plugin's code, I'm willing to transfer ownership of the repository.
+Pull requests and forks are also welcome.__

 Nucleus CMS plugin to search Amazon and display the music, book, movie, or video game that you are currently enjoying.

 __Please read this ENTIRE file before contacting for support.__